 Harry first learns details about Sirius Black from a photo and article in Stan's copy of the Daily Prophet.
 Sirius first discovers that Wormtail is still alive and a possible danger to Harry at Hogwarts from a photo and article in a copy of the Daily Prophet that Cornelius Fudge gave to him during a visit to Azkaban.
 Coincidence?

-Harry' room at the Leaky Cauldron is number eleven, and Harry had just turned eleven-years-old at midnight on July 31st when Hagrid comes to rescue Harry from the Dursleys at the hut on the rock.
+Harry's room at the Leaky Cauldron is number eleven, and Harry had just turned eleven-years-old at midnight on July 31st when Hagrid comes to rescue Harry from the Dursleys at the hut on the rock.
 The first place Hagrid takes Harry is to the Leaky Cauldron.
 Hmmm...

 Cornelius Fudge informs Harry that he is not going to punished for breaking The Decree for the Restriction of Underage Wizardry or for blowing up Aunt Marge.
-Fudge does not appear to mind that Harry as once again broken wizard rules.
-But, when Harry asks Fudge to sign his Hogmead's parent permission form he says, "No, I'm sorry, Harry, but rules are rules."
+Fudge does not appear to mind that Harry has once again broken wizard rules.
+But, when Harry asks Fudge to sign his Hogmeade parent permission form he says, "No, I'm sorry, Harry, but rules are rules."
 It seems that there are some wizard rules that even Harry cannot break.

 "Black woz a big supporter of You-Know-Oo."
 Stan Shunpike

-"Anyway, they cornered Black in the middle of a street full of Muggles an' Black took out 'is wand and 'e blasted 'alf the street apart, an' a wizard got it, an' so did a dozen Muggles what got in the way.
+"Anyway, they cornered Black in the middle of a street full of Muggles an' Black took out 'is wand and 'e blasted 'alf the street apart, an' a wizard got it, an' so did a dozen Muggles what got in the way."
 Stan Shunpike

 "He, Harry had broken wizard law just like Sirius Black" Description of Harry